ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bi-how-work-account-schedule.md

 If you want to calculate by regular time periods, you must enter a formula in the **Comparison Date Formula** field instead.
 For example, if the field is set to -1Y, [!INCLUDE [prod_short](includes/prod_short.md)] compares to the same period 1 year earlier.

 > [!NOTE]
-> It is not always transparent which periods you are comparing because you can set a date filter on a report that spans different dates than the accounting periods that are reflected in the data in the chart of accounts.
+> Není vždy transparentní, která období porovnáváte, protože můžete nastavit filtr data v sestavě, která zahrnuje jiná data než účetní období, která se odráží v datech v účtové osnově.
 For example, you create an account schedule where you want to compare this period with the same period last year, so you set the **Comparison Date Formula** field to *-1FY*.
 Poté spustíte sestavu 28. února a nastavíte filtr data na leden a únor.
 V důsledku toho účetní schéma porovnává leden a únor letošního roku s lednem loňského roku, což je jediné dokončené účetní období dvou za loňský rok.

 For more information about date formulas, see [Working with Calendar Dates and Times](ui-enter-date-ranges.md).